antonygills/test/README.md

 ```

-The following outputs jar will be generated :  **environment-simulator-1.0.jar**
+The following outputs jar will be generated :  **environment-simulator.jar**

 You can skip the unit test cases by executing below mentioned command :
 ```